Bendita tu luz

 "Bendita Tu Luz" (Blessed (is) your light in English) is a bachata song, the second single released from Maná's seventh studio album, Amar es Combatir (2006).
 The song features Juan Luis Guerra on the vocals.

-Chart success
+Chart performance

 Initially, the song proved to be less successful than its predecessor - "Labios Compartidos" - as it did not gain as much airplay as the latter.
 Nevertheless, the song reached the top spot of the chart for the week of November 16, 2006, being replaced on December 23 by the smash Ricky Martin hit "Tu Recuerdo".
 At this point, "Bendita Tu Luz" became Maná's third number-one single on the chart, and their second in a single year.

 On January 13, 2007, the song regained its position at number-one ten weeks after its chart debut, which occurred on November 4, 2006.
 In Venezuela, the song peaked at #1 on the Record Report Top Latino chart.